 - 1 large eggplant

-- 100 g. of belly bacon, finely sliced or roughly chopped, whichever you prefer
+- 100 grams belly bacon finely sliced or roughly chopped, whichever you prefer

 - Finely chop all the vegetables.

-- Heat the olive oil and 2 tbsps. of butter.
+- Heat the olive oil and 2 tablespoons of butter.
 Add the ground beef and bacon.
 Cook over medium-high heat, stirring occasionally, until lightly browned.

 - Add the chopped vegetables to the meat.
 Sprinkle in the rosemary, tarragon and thyme.
 Season with salt and pepper.
 Cook, uncovered and with occasional stirring, until the vegetables soften.

 - Turn off the heat.
-Add the remaining 2 tbsps. of butter.
+Add the remaining 2 tablespoons of butter.
 Stir until the butter is melted and incorporated.

 - Toss in the cooked pasta.
 Serve with grated cheese on top.